 Storytelling Techniques Lesson Plan

-Activity #2: Video Lesson with Organizer
+Activity #2: Direct Instruction Video with Organizer

 Activity #3: Teaching Storytelling Techniques with Animated Shorts